agustinmista/easycrypt-docker/README.md

 # easycrypt-docker

-A Docker image with EasyCrypt, Z3, Alt-Ergo, and Emacs/Proof-General preinstalled :D
+A Docker image with EasyCrypt, Z3, Alt-Ergo, and Emacs with Proof-General and evil-mode preinstalled :D

 ## Usage